devfake/flox/README.md

 ### Todo

-* Fix load icon jerk.
-* Edit, remove and add items.
+* Add movies.
-* Login for admin (maybe with options).
+* Login for admin (create movie categories).
-* Detail page for items (rather than direct to youtube).
-* Easy installer.
-* For series and animes a list of episodes.
+* Import lists from imdb and letterboxd.